Because domestic violence is not gender-specific, ALIVE is proud to serve domestic abuse survivors of all gender identities.

 Once clients have decided they are in need of an Order of Protection, an ALIVE court advocate can help them understand and maneuver through the court system.
 Our two Court Advocate/Crisis Intervention professionals have many years of experience working as court advocates for victims of abuse.
 With their expertise, clients are able to obtain assistance with filing ex parte and full Orders of Protection.
 We also advocate with clients during divorce and child custody hearings.

-ALIVE’s services are available to all domestic violence survivors, regardless of gender, sexual orientation, race, religion, ability, age, or socioeconomic means.
-Because traditional area domestic violence shelters may be unable to serve male and/or LGBTQ victims, ALIVE is unique its ability to address intimate partner violence in all relationships and communities.
-ALIVE can provide many direct services to LGBTQ victims of domestic abuse, including crisis intervention, safety planning, Nights of Safety emergency shelter, adult and child counseling, court advocacy, and referrals.
-In addition to direct services, ALIVE can provide education services for community and professional groups interested in learning more about intimate partner violence and/or hate crimes in the LGBTQ community.
+ALIVE’s services are available to all domestic violence survivors, regardless of gender identity, sexual orientation, race, religion, ability, age, or socioeconomic means.
+Because traditional area domestic violence shelters may be unable to serve male and/or LGBTQ+ victims, ALIVE is unique in its ability to address intimate partner violence in all relationships and communities.
+ALIVE can provide many direct services to LGBTQ+ victims of domestic abuse, including crisis intervention, safety planning, Nights of Safety emergency shelter, adult and child counseling, court advocacy, and referrals.
+In addition to direct services, ALIVE can provide education services for community and professional groups interested in learning more about intimate partner violence and/or hate crimes in the LGBTQ+ community.

-ALIVE works in partnership with the Crime Victim’s Advocacy Center (CVAC) to provide information and refer LGBTQ-friendly services for hate crime victims.
-CVAC services include crisis intervention, adult and child counseling, providing information regarding victims’ legal rights, criminal justice guidance, and assistance with filing for victims’ compensation.
+ALIVE works in partnership with the Crime Victim Center (CVC) to provide information and refer LGBTQ+ friendly services for hate crime victims.
+CVC services include crisis intervention, adult and child counseling, providing information regarding victims’ legal rights, criminal justice guidance, and assistance with filing for victims’ compensation.

 All services can be accessed through ALIVE’s 24-hour crisis line at 314-993-2777.